Background pattern

 Urotrol is taken orally.
 The tablets should be swallowed whole.

 Your doctor will indicate the duration of your treatment with Urotrol.
 Do not stop treatment before if you do not see an immediate effect, as your bladder needs time to adapt to it.
-Finish the treatment with the tablets prescribed by your doctor.
-If, by then, you do not notice any effect, consult with your doctor.
+Finish the treatment with the prescribed tablets.
+If, by then, you do not notice any effect, consult your doctor.

 The benefit of treatment should be reevaluated after 2-3 months of use.